Jelena Janković: 2009–2010: Continued success as top-ten player

 Janković was seeded first at the Australian Open in Melbourne.
 She lost to 16th-seeded Marion Bartoli in the fourth round.
-Bartoli hit 34 winners, compared to Janković's 17 and won 81 percent of her first serve points, compared to Janković's 56 percent.
-Janković lost her world No. 1 ranking to Serena Williams as a result.
-Her next WTA event was the Open GDF Suez tournament in Paris.
+Bartoli hit 34 winners, compared to Janković's 17 and won 81 % of her first serve points, compared to Janković's 56 %.
+Janković lost her number-one ranking to Serena Williams as a result.
+Her next WTA Tour event was the Open GDF Suez tournament in Paris.
 Janković beat Francesca Schiavone, Li Na and fifth-seeded Alizé Cornet but then lost to Amélie Mauresmo in the semifinals.

 Janković was upset by Kaia Kanepi in the third round of Doha in straight sets, in what she called "the worst match of my career."
-She was the second-seeded player at the BNP Paribas Open in Indian Wells, losing in the second round to Anastasia Pavlyuchenkova.
-After the match she conceded that she has been struggling with her confidence, saying "I need a lot of work."
+She was the second-seeded player in Indian Wells, losing in the second round to Anastasia Pavlyuchenkova.
+After the match, she conceded that she has been struggling with her confidence, saying "I need a lot of work."
 Janković then lost in the second round of the Sony Ericsson Open in Key Biscayne to Gisela Dulko after Janković failed to hold leads of 5–2 in the second set and 5–2 in the tiebreaker.